bertvv/ansible-skeleton/README.md

 The `ansible/` directory contains the Ansible configuration, and should at least contain the standard `site.yml`.

-The `vagrant_hosts.yml` file specifies the nodes that are controlled by Vagrant.
+The `vagrant-hosts.yml` file specifies the nodes that are controlled by Vagrant.
 You should at least specify a `name:`, other settings (see below) are optional.
 A host-only adapter is created and the given IP assigned to that interface.
 Other optional settings that can be specified:

+- `ip:` The IP address for the VM.
-* `netmask`: by default, the network mask is `255.255.255.0`.
+- `netmask`: By default, the network mask is `255.255.255.0`.
 If you want another one, it should be specified.
-* `mac`: The MAC address to be assigned to the NIC.
+- `mac`: The MAC address to be assigned to the NIC.
 Several notations are accepted, including "Linux-style" (`00:11:22:33:44:55`) and "Windows-style" (`00-11-22-33-44-55`).
 The separator characters can be omitted altogether (`001122334455`).
-* `intnet`: If set to `true`, the network interface will be attached to an internal network rather than a host-only adapter.
+- `intnet`: If set to `true`, the network interface will be attached to an internal network rather than a host-only adapter.
-* `auto_config`: If set to `false`, Vagrant will not attempt to configure the network interface.
+- `auto_config`: If set to `false`, Vagrant will not attempt to configure the network interface.
-* `synced_folders`: A list of dicts that specify synced folders.
+- `synced_folders`: A list of dicts that specify synced folders.
 Two keys, `src` (the directory on the host system) and `dest` (the mount point in the guest) are mandatory, another one, `options` is, well, optional.
 The possible options are the same ones as specified in the [Vagrant documentation on synced folders](http://docs.vagrantup.com/v2/synced-folders/basic_usage.html).
 One caveat is that the option names should be prefixed with a colon, e.g. `owner:` becomes `:owner:`.

 ```Yaml
 - name: srv002